 Some non-resident and commercial waste including cardboard and scrap metal can also be recycled for free.

-RecycleWorld is based at the Redland Bay Waste Transfer Station, 761-789 German Church Road, Redland Bay.
-Open Tuesdays and Saturdays from 10am - 2pm.
+RecycleWorld is based at the Redland Bay Recycling and Waste Centre, 761-789 German Church Road, Redland Bay.

-You can dispose of unwanted items that are in good condition at the Birkdale and Redland Bay waste transfer stations.
+You can dispose of unwanted items that are in good condition at the Birkdale and Redland Bay Recycling and Waste Centres.
 You can also purchase second-hand items at RecycleWorld.

 For more information, see RecycleWorld